Kleinverse/research/README.md

 ## Organization

 Each subdirectory contains the experiment code for one paper.
+The core library for LCC is maintained separately at [Kleinverse/icalcc](https://github.com/Kleinverse/icalcc).

+---

+## License

+This work is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).